Skip to main content

 APP 11 expects reasonable steps to protect personal information from unauthorised access or disclosure.

-Controls like encryption, recipient checks, tracking, and revoke can support a stronger evidence position for sensitive outbound email.
+Controls like encryption, recipient checks, Message Tracker, and Message Revoke can support a stronger evidence position for sensitive outbound email.

-They can also help you respond faster if something is misdirected, which matters when assessing the impact of a privacy breach.
+They can also help you respond faster if something is misdirected, which is relevant when assessing the impact of a privacy breach and whether notification may be required under the Notifiable Data Breaches scheme.

-Mailock helps you control sensitive outbound email with encryption, recipient checks, tracking, and revoke.
+In practice, Mailock can help teams control sensitive outbound email with encryption, recipient authentication, Message Tracker, and Message Revoke.

 This article provides general information only and does not constitute legal or regulatory advice.
 Organisations should assess their own obligations under APRA prudential standards and seek appropriate professional advice where required.